katiemdelany/FM_Intern_Wrap/README.md

 ### Software Installation

 ### Script Details
+##### hyb_wrap.py
+This is the wrapper script designed to take user input and direct the pipeline to use amino acid targets or nucleotide targets.

 ##### getNameList.py
 getNameList.py writes a list of sample names to a text file namelist.txt.
 This text file is then used in the amino acid and nucleotide HybPiper scripts.